Infinite-step stationarity of rotor walk and the wired spanning forest: Notations and definitions

 Let $a$ be a vertex of $G$, let $Z$ be a subset of $V$, and let $\rho$ be a rotor configuration of $G$.
 The corresponding \emph{rotor walk} $(X_t,\rho_t)_{t \geq 0}:= (X_t(a,Z;\rho),\rho_t(a,Z;\rho))_{t \geq 0}$ is a sequence of vertices and rotor configurations defined recursively as follows.

 Define $X_0:=a$ and $\rho_0:=\rho$; this indicates that $a$ is the initial location of the walker, and $\rho$ is the initial rotor configuration.
-At the $t$-th step of the walk, the rotor of the current location of the walker is incremented to point to the next vertex in the cyclic order specified by its local mechanism, and then the walker moves to the vertex specified by this new rotor, i.e., The walk is immediately terminated if the walker reaches a vertex in the {sink} Z. Note that this rule implies that the rotors of $Z$ are inconsequential to the process.
-Therefore, we will not specify the value of these rotors (i.e., only $\rho(x)$ for $x \in V \setminus Z$ are given) when doing so will simplify the exposition.
+At the $t$-th step of the walk, the rotor of the current location of the walker is incremented to point to the next vertex in the cyclic order specified by its local mechanism, and then the walker moves to the vertex specified by this new rotor, i.e., The walk is immediately terminated if the walker reaches a vertex in the {sink} $Z$.
+Note that this rule implies that the rotors of $Z$ are inconsequential to the process.
+Therefore, we will not specify the value of these rotors (i.e., only $\rho(x)$ for $x \in V \setminus Z$ are given) when such practice simplifies the exposition.

 The following lemma will be used in Section~\ref{subsection: the third technical lemma}.
 An \emph{oriented path} in $\rho$ is a sequence of vertices $x_0,\ldots, x_{\ell}$ such that $\rho(x_i)=x_{i+1}$ for any $i \in \{0,\ldots,\ell-1\}$.